a8ksh4/MicroNote/README.md

 * "keeb.py" for user input - Depends on "keymap.py" for the keyboard layout, layers, and chords.
 * "wifi.py" for network connectivity (if your board supports it)
 * "

+## Keyboard Implementation
+**Strategy** - I'm trying to enable keyboard behavior like the Artsey.io firmware...
+Last try with a keyboar firmware, I used per-key state tracking.
+I'm thinking some sort of activity tracking might work better here.  e.g keys are pressed and either on release or after hold time is met, and activity is created and a typed key returned.
+If the keys are still held, the activity retains ownership of the keys and generates a new key press every 0.5 seconds.
+If subsequent keys are pressed, a new activity is generated and the previous activity is muted, and finally cleared when the keys it owns are released.

+**Essential Behavior**
+* Individual keytaps
+* Hold/tap for layer change/keypress depending on timing.
+* Combinations of keys are registered as chords
+* Oneshots for shift, ctrl

+**Flow**
+* buttons_pressed checked
+* remove events with their active buttons unpressed
+* remove buttons from buttons_pressed that are part of an existing event
+* if buttons_pressed:
+  * move buttons_pressed to pending_buttons
+* if pending_buttons and not ticker:
+  * set ticker to clock
+* elif clock - ticker > hold_time:
+  * generate event
+* last event added generates button presses.